Ramneek82810/DigitRecognizer-CNN/README.md

 - Implements a CNN to classify handwritten digits.

--Uses the MNIST dataset for training and validation.
+- Uses the MNIST dataset for training and validation.

 -Achieves high accuracy through techniques like dropout and activation functions.